Introduction to RDO

 next

-Of course you can mix RDO with the Outlook Object Model or CDO 1.21.
-The example below reads the (blocked by Outlook) SenderName property from an Outook MailItem object using RDO
+Of course you can mix RDO with the Outlook Object Model.
+The example below reads the SenderName property blocked by Outlook from an Outlook MailItem object using RDO.

 set Session = CreateObject("Redemption.RDOSession")